Francisomondi/francisomondi/README.md

-# Hi, I’m Francis Omondi 👋
+# Hi, I’m Francis Omondi

-**Senior Node.js / React Developer | Remote-Ready**
+** Node.js / React Developer **

 I’m a solution-driven software developer with 5+ years of experience building scalable, high-performance web applications using modern JavaScript technologies.
-I specialize in **Node.js, React, Next.js, and the MERN stack**, with a strong focus on clean architecture, performance, and real-world usability.
+I specialize in **Node.js, React, and the MERN stack**, with a strong focus on clean architecture, performance, and real-world usability.

 I enjoy working with **remote-first teams**, collaborating across time zones, and taking ownership of features from idea to production.

 ---

-## 🚀 Tech Stack
+## Tech Stack

 **Frontend**
 React.js · Next.js · HTML5 · CSS3 · Tailwind CSS